chirmstream/unraid-templates/seafile-guide.md

 ## Notes

-* ``CSRF Verification Failed`` - Starting in version 11, if you are behind a reverse proxy you;ll get this error.
+* ``CSRF Verification Failed`` - Starting in version 11, if you are behind a reverse proxy you'll get this error.
 You need to make a modification to your ``seahub_settings.py`` file.
 If you did not change the default location that would be under ``/mnt/user/seafile/seafile/conf/seahub_settings.py``.

     nano /mnt/user/seafile/seafile/conf/seahub_settings.py